erincatto/box2d/docs/overview.md

 b2BodyId myBodyId = b2CreateBody(myWorldId, &bodyDef);
 ```

-Notice the body definition is initialize by calling `b2DefaultBodyDef()`.
+Notice the body definition is initialized by calling `b2DefaultBodyDef()`.
 This is needed
-because C does not have constructors and zero initialization is not suitable for the definitions
-used in Box2D.
+because C does not have constructors and zero initialization is generally not suitable for the definitions used in Box2D.

 Also notice that the body definition is a temporary object that is fully copied into the internal
 body data structures.
 Definitions should usually be created on the stack as temporaries.